ASKurz/Statistical_Rethinking_with_brms_ggplot2_and_the_tidyverse/Ch._05_Multivariate_Linear_Models.md

       kcal.per.g ~ 1 + neocortex.perc,
       prior = c(set_prior("normal(0, 100)", class = "Intercept"),
                 set_prior("normal(0, 1)", class = "b"),
-                set_prior("uniform(0, 1)", class = "sigma")),
+                set_prior("cauchy(0, 1)", class = "sigma")),
-      chains = 4, iter = 2000, warmup = 500, cores = 4,
+      iter = 2000, warmup = 500, chains = 4, cores = 4)
-      control = list(adapt_delta = 0.95))
 ```

-Stan and brms did just fine with the missing data.
-However, the warning messages suggested we raise `adapt_delta` above the default 0.8.
-Setting it to 0.95 did the trick.
+The uniform prior was difficult on Stan.
+After playing around a bit, I just switched to a unit-scale half Cauchy.
 Similar to the rethinking example in the text, brms warned that "Rows containing NAs were excluded from the model."
 This isn't necessarily a problem; the model fit just fine.
 But do see chapter 14 to learn how to do better.

 Here's how to explicitly drop the cases with missing values on the predictor.